neajul/Hosthandleiding/content/Introduction.md

 - What tools can you replace?

 ### What can self hosting do for you?
+- as an individual
+- as a group!

 ### What can self hosting *not* do for you?

 # Practical Guide
 ### Prep: What I wish I had known before I got into self hosting
  - Maintenance, dedicated person working on it